Lyna Perez Tugs Her Skimpy Blue Thong Bikini Bottoms In Sexy Instagram Update

 “You’re literally the most stunning, gorgeous, hottest, prettiest, sweetest, cutest and beautiful girl in the entire world and ILYSM,” another follower wrote.

-Just yesterday, as The Inquisitr reported, Lyna thrilled her fans by wearing yet another sizzling bikini which showcased her assets.
-The swimsuit she wore in the update was a bold orange hue, with insanely high-cut sides that accentuated her hourglass physique in tiny triangular cups that couldn’t contain her ample assets.
+Just yesterday, as The Inquisitr reported, Lyna thrilled her fans by wearing yet another sizzling bikini that showcased her assets.
+The swimsuit she wore in the update was a bold orange hue, with insanely high cut sides that accentuated her hourglass physique in tiny triangular cups that couldn’t contain her ample assets.
 She shared two snaps, showing off both the front and back of her body in the scandalous swimwear.